UNFCCC Earth Info Day and open Earth observation data.

 To support sustainable development and reviewing, tracking and reaching the Paris Agreement goals, extended scientific knowledge is required to assist governments and other stakeholders.
 Earth observations are the base to provide this knowledge.
 Werner presented GEO’s efforts in support of the Paris Agreement and the GEO initiative on carbon and greenhouse gases that integrates actions across scientific domains.

 The event provided an update on the status of the climate, the global carbon budget and the development of indicators to support adaptation and mitigation.
 Also, the new Global Climate Observing System (GCOS) Implementation Plan 2016 was launched, which describes how essential climate variables, indicators and actions support the Paris Agreement and the Sustainable Development Goals.
 GCOS is the overarching body for coordinating the development of observation concepts and consulting SBSTA.
-It furthermore endorses and supports the implementing organisations.
+It furthermore endorses and supports the implementing organizations.

 In terms of Earth observations there were presentations introducing novel technical-scientific approaches in the estimation of greenhouse gas emissions, as well as actions and services to support adaptation in Africa.
 GEO is also very active in Africa through AfriGEOSS.